dualduelgames/website/OldProjects/Cavemen.md

 * There is a penalty for failure
 * Cannot be repeated infinitely

 The situation should change whenever a roll happens.
 For better or worse.

+{: .highlight }
 **Remember to “Let it Ride\!”**
 Don’t have the players reroll a check until something about the situation has changed.
 *They can’t roll again until they get a new tool, someone helps them, or they wait some time.*